 This is a perfect example of how a home-made dish often beats out price and quality of a box dinner like a Hamburger Helper.
 When my kids were young, I was never able to afford the extravagance of the more expensive Hamburger Helper – a quick look at the ingredients was all it took to realize that a few simple vegetables and some noodles were much less expensive than the box with it’s dehydrated and additive full ingredients.

-Heinmann’s Noodle Dish is not too fancy,it is downright comforting: Thank you, Vera, whoever you are!
+Heinmann’s Noodle Dish is not too fancy but it is downright comforting: Thank you, Vera, whoever you are!
 This recipe cost me $2.38.

 Recipe: Vera Heinmann’s Noodle Dish, serves 8 (or in our family, serves 4)